 Blogs

-One of the most important aspects of the system is what data is actually protected and accessible with native Office 365 backup.
-Let’s take a look at a few different scenarios, all of which are based on true stories:
+In this case, one of the most important aspects of the system is what data is actually protected and accessible with native Office 365 backup.
+Let’s take a few different scenarios:

 Scenario 1: Simple Mistake

 You need to restore an item that you accidentally deleted.
-Well, with Office 365 backup, this is easy.
+Well, with office 365, this is a very easy restoration.
 Simply drag and click.
-Even if you deleted something months ago, both SharePoint Online and OneDrive for Business use site collection recycle bins that retain deleted data for up to 186 days so you are safe.
+Even if you deleted something months ago, Both SharePoint Online and OneDrive for Business use site collection recycle bins that retain deleted data for up to 186 days so you are safe.
+Phew…

 Scenario 2: Human Error